nabeelvalley/website/public/content/blog/2019/30-10/fsharp-webapi.md

         32 + (int (float this.TemperatureC / 0.5556))
 ```

 Next up, we can see the controller which contains a single `GET` endpoint which delivers a random array of weather forecasts.
 Here we can see a few different things.
-First, the namespace is `FSharpWebApi.Controllers`, this pretty much follows the .NET standard of the Namespace being related to the Folder name, we can also see the `ApiController` attribute that adds [some useful functionality](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.0#apicontroller-attribute) for basic API handling and the `Route` attribute that states the controller route
+First, the namespace is `FSharpWebApi.Controllers`, this pretty much follows the .NET standard of the Namespace being related to the Folder name, we can also see the `ApiController` attribute that adds <a href="https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.0#apicontroller-attribute" target="_blank">some useful functionality</a> for basic API handling and the `Route` attribute that states the controller route

 The `WeatherForecastController` type defines the controller and that it inherits from `ControllerBase`, additionally the constructor requires the `ILogger` service which will be provided by DependencyInjection